awsdocs/amazon-rds-user-guide/doc_source/Concepts.MultiAZ.md

 Using the RDS console, you can create a Multi\-AZ deployment by simply specifying Multi\-AZ when creating a DB instance\.
 You can also use the console to convert existing DB instances to Multi\-AZ deployments by modifying the DB instance and specifying the Multi\-AZ option\.
 The RDS console shows the Availability Zone of the standby replica, called the secondary AZ\.

 You can specify a Multi\-AZ deployment using the CLI as well\.
-Use the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) action to show the Availability Zone of the standby replica \(called the secondary AZ\)\.
+Use the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) operation to show the Availability Zone of the standby replica \(called the secondary AZ\)\.

-The RDS console shows the Availability Zone of the standby replica \(called the secondary AZ\), or you can use the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) action to find the secondary AZ\.
+The RDS console shows the Availability Zone of the standby replica \(called the secondary AZ\), or you can use the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) operation to find the secondary AZ\.

 DB instances using Multi\-AZ deployments may have increased write and commit latency compared to a Single\-AZ deployment, due to the synchronous data replication that occurs\.
 You may have a change in latency if your deployment fails over to the standby replica, although AWS is engineered with low\-latency network connectivity between Availability Zones\.
 For production workloads, we recommend that you use Provisioned IOPS and DB instance classes that are optimized for Provisioned IOPS for fast, consistent performance\.
 For more information about DB instance classes, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.